 For Human Resources general questions please contact ************.

-Plant Operator I/II
+Senior Plant Operator

-Tempe, AZ Job
+Tempe, AZ job

 The City of Tempe offers a comprehensive benefits package including: